oppia/oppia-web-developer-docs/Google-Summer-of-Code-2024.md

   - Update the splash page and navigation bar to point to the new classroom index page if there is more than one classroom.
 (The existing behaviour of the site should be preserved if there is only one classroom.)
 Add e2e tests for this.
   - Update the community library and learner dashboard to point to the new classroom pages, and add e2e tests for this.
   - In the topic viewer page, show which classroom the topic is in.
+  - Implement the necessary analytics events for classroom usage (see the "Automatically-collected metrics" section of the PRD).
   - Work with the tech lead to add new CUJs and launch the new classrooms page functionality.
 Remove the feature flag once the launch is successful.

 **What we are looking for in proposals:**